2008 attacks on Christians in Mosul: Accusation of Kurdish involvement

-These attacks were however blamed on the Peshmerga who were forcing Christians out of their homes by threatening them with death or by killing them.
-Eyewitnesses claimed some of the assailants were identified by their dialect as Kurds trying to pose as Arabs.
+The Christians, however, blamed the attack on the Peshmerga, who were forcing Christians out of their homes by threatening them with death or by killing them.
+Eyewitnesses claimed that some of the assailants, because of their accent, were easily identified as Kurds attempting to pose as Arabs.

-Rumour circulated that Kurds had secretly targeted the Christians in order to draw them to their side during an anticipated referendum concerning the Disputed territories of Iraq, of which the Christians form a substantial minority.
+Rumour circulated that Kurds were posing as Arabs and had secretly targeted the Christians in order to draw them towards the Kurdish side during an anticipated referendum concerning the Disputed territories of northern Iraq, of which the Christians form a substantial minority.

 Some Iraqi and American military officials denied the allegations of Kurdish responsibility.

 Younadem Kana, a member of Iraq’s parliament and head of the Assyrian Democratic Movement, said media reports, including the London-based Asharq Al-Awsat newspaper, "published lies under my name" accusing the Kurds of allowing violence to displace more Mosul Christians.
 "My statements were changed and fabrications were published under my name," said Kana, who also heads the Assyrian Democratic Movement.
-He said the accusation against Kurds, first publicized at a press conference 25 Oct. by Sunni parliamentarian Osama al-Nujaifi, were "baseless."
+He said the accusation against Kurds, first publicized at a press conference 25 October by Sunni parliamentarian Osama al-Nujaifi, were "baseless."

 Accusations against Kurdish groups were also made by al-Hadba Arab political bloc of Mosul, which is led by Osama Al Naijafi and his brother, Atheel, the current governor of Nineveh.